← 2025 Summer Institute Event Page

 Please allow as much as 1 1/2 hours from the airport to The Westin Bonaventure and back to the airport (depends on LA and Burbank traffic).

-Valet Parking at The Westin Bonaventure is $21/day.
+Valet Parking at The Westin Bonaventure is $23/day.
 All are encouraged to carpool or find alternate modes of transportation to the Summer Institute.
+City National Plaza Parking will be provided as an overflow parking lot.
+Please check in at CTA Registration/Help Desk to pick up a parking ticket chaser.

 Trainings